MicrosoftDocs/dynamics-365-ai/ai-docs/sales/overview.md

 ## Premium Sales Insights features

-The premium Sales Insights features require a Sales Insights license that consist of the [standard features](#standard-sales-insights-features) along with the following features:
+The premium Sales Insights features require a Sales Insights or a Sales Premium license that consist of the [standard features](#standard-sales-insights-features) along with the following features:

 ### Guided selling